canalplus/rx-player/doc/architecture/index.md

     bandwidth) for the other modules.

-The RxPlayer also has multiple isolated helpers (for manifest management, segment parsing, browser compatibility) which are used by these different modules.
+The RxPlayer also has a multitude of isolated helpers (for manifest management, segment parsing, browser compatibility, feature switching, error handling etc.) which are used by these different modules.

-A documentation about the file organization of the project is also available [here](./files.md).
+A documentation about the file organization of the project is available [here](./files.md).